thomas-mc-work/nfsiise-build-env/README.md

 # Docker Based Build Environment For zaps166/NFSIISE

-Cross-platform build environment for [zaps166/NFSIISE](https://github.com/zaps166/NFSIISE) based on Docker (although Podman would do the job as well).
+Cross-platform build environment for [zaps166/NFSIISE](https://github.com/zaps166/NFSIISE) based on Docker/Podman.

-## Why Do I Need It?

-It enables you to build the game binary in an isolated environment.
+It allows you to build the game binary in an isolated environment.
 This **prevents your system being polluted with all the required development dependencies** (which are a lot).

 ## Setup